Why learn French?

 Is it better for my child to learn a language in elementary school?

-Studies have shown — and experience has supported, that children who learn a language before the onset of adolescence are much more likely to have native-like pronunciation.
+Our experience has supported studies that show that children who learn a language before reaching adolescence are much more likely to have native-like pronunciation.
 A number of experts attribute this proficiency to physiological changes that occur in the maturing brain as a child enters puberty.
 Of course, as with any subject, the more years a child can devote to learning a language, the more competent he or she will become.
 In any case, introducing children to alternative ways of expressing themselves and to different cultures generally broadens their outlook and gives them the opportunity to communicate with many more people.

 What is the advantage to learning a second language at a young age?